nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * `DeleteCommand#execute()` — Executes `ModelManager#deleteEntity()` with the specified entity.
 * `ModelManager#deleteEntity()` — Deletes the specified entity.

-However, when a `TaModule` object is deleted, its associated `ClassGroup` and `Assessment` objects are also deleted.
+However, when a `TaModule` object is deleted, its associated `ClassGroup` and `Assessment` object(s) are also deleted.

-Given below is an example usage scenario using `Class Group` objects and how the delete mechanism behaves at each step.
+Given below is an example usage scenario using `ClassGroup` objects and how the delete mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `TAssist` is already populated with data.

 ![DeleteState0](images/DeleteState0.png)

 Step 2.
-The user executes `list class group` command to list the class groups in the `TAssist`.
+The user executes `list class` command to list the class groups in the `TAssist`.
 The `list` command implementation is detailed below in the List Feature section.

 Step 3.
 The user executes `delete class 2` to delete the 2nd class group in the list which is `c2`.
 The `delete` command also calls `DeleteCommandParser#parse()`, which parses the input and return the index and entity type.